Jump Ahead To:

 Living in the city can be exciting.
 With the culture, the vast array of restaurants and bars, and the attractions, urban life has its benefits.
 But there’s also the traffic, lack of free parking, higher-priced housing and the high-energy atmosphere, which isn’t for everyone.

 That’s where the suburbs come in.
-They are close enough to the city so you can take advantage of all urban life has to offer, without having to live there.
+They are close enough to the city so you can take advantage of all urban life has to offer without having to live there.
 Columbus’ suburbs provide a quieter, more peaceful environment for those who prefer it.

 So without further ado, here are some of the best suburbs surrounding Columbus, Ohio.

-Considered by many as one of the best suburbs in the Columbus (duh, that’s why it made our list), Powell is located in the Olentangy Valley region and is close enough to enjoy the amenities of Columbus’ metropolitan area.
-But there’s plenty to do in Powell as well, like shopping in its historic shopping district or taking the kids to the Columbus Zoo & Aquarium or explore local history at the Olentangy Indian Caverns.
+Considered by many as one of the best suburbs in Columbus (duh, that’s why it made our list), Powell is located in the Olentangy Valley region and is close enough to enjoy the amenities of Columbus’ metropolitan area.
+But there’s plenty to do in Powell as well, like shopping in its historic shopping district or taking the kids to the Columbus Zoo & Aquarium or exploring local history at the Olentangy Indian Caverns.